Projector Explained: A UK Buyer's Guide

 Maintenance: How long do projector bulbs last?

 Older projectors used lamps that needed replacing every 2,000 hours.
-In contrast, modern LED projectors, like those from XBJ Projector, can last up to 30,000 hours.
+In contrast, compact LED projectors such as the HY300Pro Android Mini Projector can last up to long service life.
 This means if you watched a two-hour film every single night, the light source would last for over 40 years.
 To maintain this longevity, keep the air vents free of dust to ensure the internal cooling fans can operate efficiently.

 Frequently Asked Questions